HardlyDifficult/Crypto/Script.md

 Wait, did everyone just double their money?!
 In a way, yes.
 If you had 1 Bitcoin before the fork, after the fork you have 1 Bitcoin plus 1 Bitcoin Cash.
 Once the fork has happened, they are independent, so I can spend my Bitcoin Cash without losing any Bitcoin.

 Normally when there is a hard-fork, one of the two forks is the clear winner and the other becomes worthless, and is eventually discarded.
-This means that net net, when a fork happens the total money in the end is the same as where it started.
+This means that when a fork happens the total money in the end is the same as where it started.

-However, Bitcoin Cash has stood strong, as has Bitcoin.
-Neither has proved themselves to be the clear winner, so both Bitcoin and Bitcoin Cash have real value.
+However, both Bitcoin and Bitcoin Cash have stood strong.
+Neither has proved themselves to be the clear winner, so both have real value.

 <hr>